0xJasonMurray/jasonmurray.org/content/posts/2021/familyphoto.md

 description: The Murray's took family photos for the first time in 23 years.
 Here is your sneak preview.
 ---

 My wife and I have been married for 23 years, our kids have been around for 15+ years.
-In all these years, we've never had professional family photos taken.
-Until today when [H.WellmeierPhotography](https://www.facebook.com/h.wellmeierphotography) met us on one of these rare Missouri days when the air is chilly and there is snow on the ground.
+In all this time, we've never had professional family photos taken.
+Until today, when [H.WellmeierPhotography](https://www.facebook.com/h.wellmeierphotography) met us on one of these rare Missouri days when the air is chilly and there is snow on the ground.

 Until the final proofs are in, here’s a few behind the scene photos from my cell phone: